KaiTheRedNinja/Jumbleum/Notes.docc/SST/Amath/Topics/Quadratic functions.md

 y = a(x-h)^2 + k
 ```
 where
-- `h` is the x-coordinate of the vertex, also known as the line of symmetry
+- `$h$` is the x-coordinate of the vertex, also known as the line of symmetry
-- `k` is the y-coordinate of the vertex, also known as the maximum or minimum value of the function
+- `$k$` is the y-coordinate of the vertex, also known as the maximum or minimum value of the function
 - (h, k) is the maximum point of the parabola

 ## Conditions for always positive or always negative